-I have dived headfirst into using interactive notebooks this year and am loving it!
+I jumped headfirst into using interactive notebooks this year, and I am loving it!
 My class is doing a great job of using their notes, keeping them neat and organized, and taking pride in them.
 I teach in a school with no textbooks so our interactive notebooks are becoming our textbooks.

 Here is one of the finished products:

-By the end, the students had reviewed our key math standards, practiced applying all the strategies they had learned, were able to self assess their understandings, and created a fun display to hang out in the hall.
+By the end, the students had reviewed our key math standards, practiced applying all the strategies they had learned, were able to self assess their understandings, and created an interactive display to hang out in the hall.
 It was a definite win-win!

 I plan to use this same idea for all of our subjects as a different review/assessment that will be engaging for the kids.